resist-js/resist/docs/en-US/STRUCTURE.md

 - [.eslintignore](https://github.com/resist-js/resist/blob/master/.eslintignore)
   [What is this?](https://eslint.org/docs/user-guide/configuring/ignoring-code)

-> When using ESLint, this file is used to exclude files, directories or patterns from being included in this linting process.
+> When using Eslint, this file is used to exclude files, directories or patterns from being included in this linting process.
 > This is the top-level ignore file used across the mono-repo.
 >
-> - Sub-packages may define their own `.eslintignore` which will supercede this one.
+> - Sub-packages may define their own `.eslintignore` which will supersede this one.
-> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Commit/Push, Github Actions CI.
+> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Commit/Push, GitHub Actions CI.

 - [.eslintrc.json](https://github.com/resist-js/resist/blob/master/.eslintrc.json)]
   [What is this?](https://eslint.org/)

-> When using ESLint, this file provides settings that will be used.
+> When using Eslint, this file provides settings that will be used.
 > This is the top-level settings file used across the mono-repo.
 >
-> - Sub-packages may define their own `.eslintrc` which will supercede this one.
+> - Sub-packages may define their own `.eslintrc` which will supersede this one.
-> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Push, Github Actions CI.
+> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Push, GitHub Actions CI.

 - [.gitattributes](https://github.com/resist-js/resist/blob/master/.gitattributes)
   [What is this?](https://git-scm.com/docs/gitattributes)

 > This file is used by git in relation to the top-level of the project when performing git operations.
-> Sub-packages may define their own `.gitattributes` which will supercede this one.
+> Sub-packages may define their own `.gitattributes` which will supersede this one.

 - [.gitignore](https://github.com/resist-js/resist/blob/master/.gitignore)
   [What is this?](https://git-scm.com/docs/gitignore)